AdobeDocs/experience-platform.en/help/observability/home.md

 ---
 keywords: Experience Platform;home;popular topics;date range
 solution: Experience Platform
-title: Adobe Experience Platform Observability Insights Overview
+title: Observability Insights Overview
 topic: overview
-description: Observability Insights is a RESTful API that allows you to expose key observability metrics in Adobe Experience Platform.
+description: Adobe Experience Platform Observability Insights is a RESTful API that allows you to expose key metrics on Platform activities.
 These metrics provide insights into Platform usage statistics, health-checks for Platform services, historical trends, and performance indicators for various Platform functionalities.
 ---

-# Adobe Experience Platform Observability Insights overview
+# [!DNL Observability Insights] overview

 Adobe Experience Platform [!DNL Observability Insights] allows you to monitor Platform activities through the use of statistical metrics and event notifications.
 This document provides an overview of the various capabilities provided by the service, along with links to further documentation for details.